 I started my business with the intention of growing a variety of fresh flowers, and making them more accessible and affordable to people - hence the name "Where the Wild Things Grow".
 I wanted to provide people with an affordable alternative to supermarket flowers and show people the amazing variety that was out there - it's not all just Gerbera's, Lilys, and Chrysanthemums anymore, but larkspur, hellebores, dahlias, zinnias, achillea, scabiosa, foxgloves, and so many other amazing varieties!
 I started to sow seeds and plant seedlings, but soon realised I wouldn't be able to grow everything I needed myself - these things take a lot of time and planning!
 So I started to order flowers from the auctions and sell them as market flowers and mixed flower bunches through my website and at our local Sunday market.
 This then naturally evolved into orders for gift bouquets, and wedding and event flora which I was slowly getting requests for...which basically led me to where my business is today.

-Now almost three years later I am growing a selection of garden roses, and a small cutting garden of seasonal flowers and foliage which I use for my weddings, workshops, and gift bouquets.
+Now almost three years later I am growing a selection of garden roses, and a small cutting garden of seasonal flowers and foliage which I use for my weddings, workshops and gift bouquets.
 I had stopped doing gift bouquets late last year in order to concentrate on my wedding clients this season, which was the right decision for me at the time - when this wedding season finishes for me in May I will have flowered 36 weddings.

 Next wedding season is filling up fast already and I'm so excited for another amazing season creating wedding flora!
 There are some beautiful trends coming through in the industry and I can't wait to see how things evolve.
+I will also be continuing with my workshops and dried flora so keep an eye out on my website and Facebook for new dates over Spring, Summer, and Autumn 2018/19.

 I am loving where the last two and a half years have taken me, and watching my three girls learn about the different types of flowers and growing and arranging them makes me very proud.
 My eldest has even helped me on site at weddings and she's pretty good I have to say!
 I'm so excited to see what the future has in store for me and my family in this little flower business, thank you to everyone who supports me and what I do, you allow me to be able to live my dream and do something that I love every day, and that's a very rare thing.